syntevo/docs/src/SmartGit/Manual/Integrations/Azure-DevOps.md

 ![Azure DevOps Application](../attachments/53215478/53215480.png)

-Once you have confirmed this page, you will be redirected to *syntevo.com*, where the generated access code will be displayed on screen.
+Once you have confirmed this page, you will be redirected to syntevo.com, where the generated access code will be displayed on screen.

-Use the **Copy to Clipboard** button to copy the access token to the clipboard, and then paste the token into the 'Code' field in the *Add Azure DevOps Account* dialog, and click **OK**.
+Use the **Copy to Clipboard** button to copy the access token to the clipboard, and then paste the token into the 'Code' field in the **Add Azure DevOps Account** dialog, and click **OK**.

-The code will be used to create an *application access token* which will be used to populate the **Token** field in the Add Hosting Provider dialog.
+The code will be used to create an *application access token* which will be used to populate the **Token** field in the **Add Hosting Provider** dialog.

 SmartGit will place the masked token in the Token input, and you can click **Add** to complete the integration to Azure DevOps.